-Interior designers spend their lives studying the minute details that make a room perfect.
+Interior designers spend their lives studying the little details that make a room perfect.
 And sometimes, what is wrong in our own living rooms can be as simple as a painting hung too high or a lack of eye-level lamps.
 To shed some light on the most common living room decorating mistakes that may be plaguing our spaces, we asked a stylist, an interior designer, and a residential architect to share the decorating mistakes they frequently notice in living rooms everywhere.
-The living room of your dreams may not be so out of reach—fix these mistakes now, and say hello to your new and improved space.
+The living room of your dreams may not be so out of reach—simply fix these mistakes, adopt these living room ideas, and then enjoy your new and improved space.

 Mistake #1: Selecting the Wrong Sofa

 Designers agree: A great living room starts with a great sofa.
 "So often I come into a house and the owners have good taste, but they already have a sofa that they want to work with," explains stylist and TV host Emily Henderson.
 "They don't want to replace it because it's not that old and they don't mind it.
-I've had to break the news over and over, that with a sofa like that, they would never get the room they want."
+I've had to break the news over and over that with a sofa like that, they would never get the room they want," says Henderson.